VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 ### Accepting multiple sessions in parallel

 In the V2 release, the **SessionSubscriptionReceiver** creates sessions to receive messages from the Windows Azure Service Bus in sequence.
-In the V3 release, the **SessionSubscriptionReceiver** creates multiple sessions in parallel.
-This helps to improve the throughput and reduce the latency when the system retrieves messages from the Service Bus.
+However if you are using a session, you can only handle messages from that session, other messages are ignored until you switch to a different session.
+In the V3 release, the **SessionSubscriptionReceiver** creates multiple sessions in parallel, this enables the system to receive messages from multiple sessions simultaneously.

 For details, see the **AcceptSession** method in the **SessionSubscriptionReceiver** class.